2win9s/Fastlane/Classification task (binary classifciation, proof of concept)/README.md

 Data read directly from link using python and split into training and test sets in 2 separate .csv files (SAheat.csv and test.csv with the variable famhist (family history: binary variable) removed.
 Training and test split of 75:25.

+In c++ a fastlane ann composed of 302 small relu neural networks is fitted to the data, with the output being a vector with 2 values using the softmax function to get get a probability distribution (cross-entrophy loss is used for this last layer).